 - Free trial only; no forever-free plan

-- Lacks built-in bio link tool
+- Lacks a built-in bio link tool

 2. Hootsuite